Alternative versions of Superman: Chibi Superman (Earth-42)

 A "Super deformed" version of Superman, Batman and the Justice League of America appeared in Superman/Batman #51 and #52.
 Grant Morrison's Action Comics (2011) run and The Multiversity later establish this world to be Earth-42 of the Multiverse.

 Gold Superman (Earth-44)

 On Earth-44, the Superman of that world is a robot, a member of the Metal Men, robotic versions of Batman, Superman, Wonder Woman, Green Arrow, and Hawkman, created by Doc Tornado, an amalgamation of the Red Tornado and Will Magnus.
-Their base of operations separated with their Earth and collided with New Earth during Final Crisis #7, but New Earth's magnetic fields causes them to go berserk and attempt "technocide", destroying most of the mementos in the trophy room before they were shut down by Luthor and Dr. Sivana.
+Their base of operations separated with their Earth and collided with New Earth during Final Crisis #7, but New Earth's magnetic fields causes them to go berserk and attempt "technocide", destroying most of the mementos in the trophy room before they are shut down by Luthor and Dr. Sivana.
 He is given the name Gold Superman in The Multiversity Guidebook.